 As the market hopefully develops over time, the necessary level of scrutiny of the storage market will likely decrease.
-The current regulatory framework should be assessed as to whether it is currently fit for purpose while additional rules should be made as future-proof as possible and allow for regular updates (e.g. every 5 years) to ensure regulations can respond and react to market developments.
+The upcoming legislative framework should be fit for purpose, while additional rules should be made as future-proof as possible and allow for regular updates (e.g., every 5 years) to ensure regulations can respond and react to market developments.